Guardians vs. Rangers Player Props Betting Odds

-Player prop betting options for Marcus Semien, Jose Ramirez and others are available in the Texas Rangers-Cleveland Guardians matchup at Globe Life Field on Friday, starting at 8:05 PM ET.
+Player prop bet options for Marcus Semien, Jose Ramirez and others are available when the Texas Rangers host the Cleveland Guardians at Globe Life Field on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!